billypurdue/LoginChecks/readme.md

 # Login-Checks

 A collection of simple PowerShell scripts to audit successful logins from Azure and Google Workspace, enrich the data with geolocation info, and filter for activity outside a specific region.
+The Azure script defaults to a manual workflow, with options to support automation; the Google script is already more setup for automation because of the way a security token is required for authentication (unlike Azure where we can get prompted to authenticate to the Graph API in the web browser).

 These scripts were built for function, not perfection.
 They get the job done for a specific use case but can be adapted as needed. 🛠️